JGRamey/S.IO/IMPROVEMENT_PLAN.md

 **Risk Level**: Low (configuration fixes, not architectural changes)

 This project has **exceptional potential** and with these fixes will be a **world-class AI system** for spiritual text analysis.

+## 📊 **Additional Future Improvements**

+1. Change or impliment langGraph & PydanticAI
+2. Implement Crawl4AI or use it as a reference for improving the web scraper
+3. Improve database schema
+4. Look into archon for agent system

+## 📊 **Future Fixes**

+1. Fix all remaining import path errors
+2. Change code to use environment variables
+3. Fix code to match database schema - Example SpiritualText to YggdrasilText and FieldCategory and SubfieldCategory to Yggdrasil tree/branch/limb/leaf etc. or whatever schema is used
+Example: base.py line 20 (already notated)